OpenSPP/documentation/docs/learn/digital_public_infrastructure.md

 ## Architecture of DPI Technology

 ### Interoperability
-Interoperability in DPI, particularly in social protection systems, enables efficient data exchange across diverse platforms.
-Beneficiaries can receive cash transfers through preferred channels, be it mobile money or a bank.
+Interoperability in DPI, particularly in social protection systems, enables efficient data exchange across diverse platforms. {term}`beneficiaries` can receive {term}`cash transfers` through preferred channels, be it mobile money or a bank.

 **Approaches**:
 - Adoption of open standards and specifications for various payment methods.